Note

 , TaskAdherence

-specific to agentic workflows, you can also assess other quality as well as safety aspects of your agentic workflows, leveraging out comprehensive suite of built-in evaluators.
+specific to agentic workflows, you can also assess other quality and safety aspects of your agentic workflows, using our comprehensive suite of built-in evaluators.
 We support this list of evaluators for Azure AI agent messages from our converter:

 - Quality: